Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Numerical experiments

 In this subsection, we test on two datasets a9a and ijcnn1 from the LIBSVM website \footnote{\url{https://www.csie.ntu.edu.tw/ cjlin/libsvmtools/datasets/}}.
-We list the datasets in Table \ref{tab:1}, in which $n$ denotes the sample size, and $d$ is the dimension of the dataset, and $\lambda$ is the regularization parameter.
-For a9a dataset, we use 0.95 partition of the data as the training set, and the remaining as the testing set, just like in \cite{STORM}.
-However, for ijcnn1 dataset, we select 0.75 partition for training, and the remaining for testing.
+We list the datasets in Table \ref{tab:1}, in which $n$ denotes the total sample size, and $d$ is the dimension of the dataset, and $\lambda$ is the regularization parameter.
+We use 0.95 partition of the data as the training set, and the remaining as the testing set, just like in \cite{STORM}.